Okahyphen/mtd/README.md

 var mtd = require('mtd');
 ```

-`mtd` is now a function (called `barrier` internally) that when invoked returns a new instance of MTD.
+With the previous, `mtd` is now a function (called `barrier` internally) that, when invoked, returns a new instance of `MTD`.
 This acts as a construction wrapper.

 ### Construction